orchestracities/ngsi-timeseries-api/docs/manuals/user/troubleshooting.md

 [issues](https://github.com/smartsdk/ngsi-timeseries-api/issues) in the github repository.

-Please, look through the open issues before opening a repeated one :)
+Please, look through the open issues before opening a duplicated one :)

 Include as much context info as possible, also ideally the following things: